translate/translate/docs/commands/option_rewrite.rst

 In this way you can create translations that contain only the source text.
 Useful if you are preparing a roundtrip test or want to start an English derived translation such as British English.
-It produces the same results as `msgen <http://linux.die.net/man/1/msgen>`_ but with the advantage that you can add debug markers.
+It produces the same results as :man:`msgen` but with the advantage that you can add debug markers.

 .. _option_rewrite#blank: